kinematicsPrince/TurbifitySensorTS-300B_Alarm/README.md

 Thingiverse link:
 ## Project Overview

-This turbidity sensor creates noise and light when the when the water's opacity increases
+This turbidity sensor creates noise and light when the when the water's opacity increases.
+To trigger the alarm, the opacity of the water must increase.
+The trigger value is based on the initial value obtained, therefore it changes everytime you reset.

 ## Hardware Components